 When we start learning Thai Massage there’s a lot of emphasis on learning the techniques.
 Of simply learning to do a massage, learning a specific sequence.
 And… that’s perfectly alright.

-And usually, Thai Massage teachers also mention ergonomic issues for the practitioner urging us to watch our alignment, to watch our back, use our body weight, work from out our belly, and so on.
+Usually, Thai Massage teachers also mention ergonomic issues for the practitioner, urging us to watch our alignment, to watch our back, use our body weight, work from out our belly, and so on.
 And this also is… perfectly fine.

 Of course, this is not exclusively a Thai Massage practitioner problem.
 Lots of masseurs suffer more or less from hand, finger, or wrist-related tendon, bone, and articulation problems.
 Yet… the great thing about practitioning Thai Massage is that we can also use elbows, arms, knees, feet, legs, and buttocks.
 So we should.
 To protect ourselves.

 It’s unfortunate that most beginner Thai Massage courses in Thailand focus too much on traditional hand-work.
 But it’s the tradition.
 And traditionally Thai Massage used to be given on a rather irregular basis, so it didn’t damage the hands at all.
-But nowadays, a professional Thai Massage practitioner does quite a bunch of massages weekly (or even daily) and that puts considerable strain.
+But nowadays, a professional Thai Massage practitioner does quite a bunch of massages weekly (or even daily) and that puts considerable strain on our bodies.

 And I know—it will mean different, adapted courses, other courses.
 It will mean changing the tradition—a bit.
 But it’s worth it!
 It’s necessary.